 “Deal” was all her companion said, before they became engrossed in their own thoughts, while keeping their chores moving like any other day.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, JadziaWrite a Review